thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 $$\text{SE} = \sqrt{p(1 - p)\Big(\frac{1}{n_A} + \frac{1}{n_B}\Big)}$$

+(This expression will be explained at the end of the post)

 However, this true SE is only theoretical because $$p$$ is unknown.

 Instead, the estimated SE for the difference in the observed conversion rates is computed using the estimate $$\hat{p}$$ of $$p$$:

 $$\text{SE} = \sqrt{\hat{p}(1 - \hat{p})\Big(\frac{1}{n_A} + \frac{1}{n_B}\Big)}$$

-This expression will be explained at the end of the post.

 🧮 Step 4: Z-Statistic Under $$H_0$$